AnnaCristyna/Dictionary-Interacting/README.md

 There is still much to achieve!
 -The next steps:
 -
--Show the words
+-Show the words;
--Show the Meaning of words
+-Show the Meaning of words;
--Button to export chart in a png or pdf
+-Button to export chart in a png or pdf;
--Construct a better data
+-Construct a better data (especially a data in Portuguese);
--Refactoring
+-Refactoring;
+-Improve the design;
+-Make a Symbol;